bazel-contrib/rules_nodejs/README.md

 > These commands are equivalent to `npx @bazel/create` which downloads the latest version of the `@bazel/create` package from npm and runs the program contained.

-See the output of the tool for command-line options and next steps.
+See the output of `npm init @bazel` or `yarn create @bazel` for command-line options and next steps.

 ## Adopters